Dashboard

 Modern reality: Apple Mail Privacy Protection

 MPP is now four years in and enabled by the vast majority of Apple Mail users.
-With Apple Mail accounting for roughly 45–65% of total email opens (depending on audience), this has fundamentally distorted the open rate as a metric.
-Campaigns that used to sit at 28% open rates now routinely report 50%+, not because anything changed in the creative but because machines are pre-opening the mail.
+With Apple Mail accounting for roughly 45 to 65 percent of total email opens (depending on audience), this has fundamentally distorted the open rate as a metric.
+Campaigns that used to sit at 28 percent open rates now routinely report 50 percent or more, not because anything changed in the creative but because machines are pre-opening the mail.

 So why does preview text still matter if open rates are unreliable?
 Three reasons:

 • Clicks, replies, and conversions are still real.
-A compelling subject-plus-preheader combo drives actual engagement, which is what you care about.
-Preview text influences the human decision to open, read, and click – all of which remain trackable.
+A compelling subject-plus-preheader combination drives actual engagement, which is what you care about.
+Preview text influences the human decision to open, read, and click, all of which remain trackable.
+See our guide on the click-to-open rate for how to measure real content engagement in a post-MPP world.

 • Non-Apple opens are still measurable.
 Gmail, Outlook, Yahoo, and webmail opens are mostly uninflated.
 Your preview text directly affects the open rate on that meaningful slice of your list.

 • Brand presence in the inbox.
 Every scroll past your subject line is a brand impression.
-Bad preheaders ("View this email as a webpage") waste that impression.
+Bad preheaders such as "View this email as a webpage" waste that impression.
 Good preheaders reinforce your message even when the email is never opened.

 The short version: open rate as a KPI is increasingly a vanity metric.
 Preview text optimization has shifted from "lift the open rate" to "win the actual click."
-The tactics below still apply – just measure success differently.
+The tactics below still apply, just measure success differently.
+For more context on which email metrics matter most in 2026, see our guide on how to measure the success of your email marketing campaign.

 What is email preview text?